ge-flight-analytics/EmsApi.Client/csharp/README.md

 * Create a script for building library and example with dotnet.exe
 * Create a dotnet core docker example.
 * Create a dotnet framework docker example.
-* Add DTO classes
-* Figure out what the units are for the airport elevation field, and document it on the Model class.

 ## Bugs
 * If DNS cannot resolve the endpoint URI it never times out (or takes a long time).